 Contact Our Slip and Fall Lawyers

 Once it’s time to discuss a claim with workers’ compensation or someone’s insurance company, call our law offices.
-You can consult with a knowledgeable Tampa slip and fall attorney for free during an initial consultation.
+You can consult with a knowledgeable slip and fall attorney for free during an initial consultation.
 We can let you know if we think your accident has merit as a personal injury claim, and what your next move should be to garner maximum compensation.
-We want to help you get back on your feet after a slip, trip, or fall in Tampa.
+We want to help you get back on your feet after a slip, trip, or fall.
 Call (866) 921-7560 or go online to schedule your consultation today.